demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-ip-group-member-list

 ***
 List IP group members.
-If a ip is given, the command will return the information about the wanted IP group member.
+If an ip is given, the command will return the information about the specified IP group member.

 #### Base Command